 The sunfish season runs from July until October, in conjunction with upwelling.
 With the right guide, the probability of seing one is close to one in three.

 You may meet them at any diving site in Nusa Penida island.
 But the most famous site is Crystal Bay dive site.
-The configuration of the site makes it possible to approach the channel located between Nusa Penida and Nusa Lembogan while being protected from the current, sometimes violent.
+The site’s configuration allows approaching the channel between Nusa Penida and Nusa Lembogan while being protected from the current, which can be violent.
 We usually stand by one of the rocky points of a small island off the bay.
 It’s called the second corner.

 The search for a sunfish is like a quest.
 And this is where all the talent of your guide will be expressed.
 A good guide will indeed bring you to the best place to watch it, while staying safe.